mzhanggg/AniView/README.md

 ```

 # Technologies, Libraries, APIs
-- All visualizationo were iimplemented with the [D3 API](https://d3js.org/)
+- All visualizations were implemented with the [D3 API](https://d3js.org/)
 - Data was pulled from [Jikan API](https://docs.api.jikan.moe/)

 # Future Implementations